taosdata/TDengine/docs/en/14-network/private-link/index.md

 ---
-title: Private Link
+title: PrivateLink
-sidebar_label: Private Link
+sidebar_label: PrivateLink
-description: This document describes how to connect your VPC to TDengine service as if they were in one VPC
+description: This document describes how to connect your VPC to TDengine service with PrivateLink as if they were in one VPC
 ---

 ## Introduction